hmemcpy/hmemcpy.com/content/posts/working-with-shared-dependencies-in-zio-test.md

 # Modifying shared dependencies for each test

-Now that we know how to provide shared dependencies to tests, sometimes there's a need to modify a value/service in the test before it's executed (think of creating a fresh database per-test for Postgres Testcontiner integration tests, which is the subject of an upcoming post!).
+Now that we know how to provide shared dependencies to tests, sometimes there's a need to modify a value/service in the test before it's executed (think of creating a fresh database per test for Postgres Testcontainer integration tests, which is the subject of an upcoming post!).

 This is done with [Test Aspects](https://zio.dev/version-1.x/howto/test-effects/#test-aspects).
 You can think of aspects as functions `ZIO => ZIO`, applying some transformation to the effect before/after its execution.
 Test Aspects cannot be used to *provide* or *eliminate* requirements from tests, but they can be used to *modify* the environment contained within the test!